monkstone/cf3ruby/README.md

 ```

 ***gem install from rubygems***

+*Note: This method is unavailable for this forked version. sorry.*

 ```bash
 gem install cf3            # regular install may need to set GEM_PATH env variable jruby -S gem install cf3   # jruby install